open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 _This section applies to Log, Metric, Resource, and Span, and describes requirement levels for attributes defined in semantic conventions._

 Attribute requirement levels apply to instrumentation.
-Because users transform their telemetry in a number of ways (e.g. metric views, span processors, and collector transformations), these requirement levels cannot be relied on by telemetry consumers.
+Because users can transform their telemetry in a number of ways (e.g. metric views, span processors, and collector transformations), these requirement levels cannot be relied on by telemetry consumers.